tldr-pages/tldr/pages/common/git-authors.md

 # git authors

-> Display a log or list of committers of a Git repository.
-Everything except `--list` will create a new file called `AUTHORS`.
+> Generate a list of committers of a Git repository.
 > Part of `git-extras`.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-authors>.

+- Print a full list of committers to stdout instead of to the `AUTHORS` file:

+`git authors --list`

-- Create or replace the `AUTHORS` file with a list of committers and open it in the default editor:
+- Append the list of committers to the the `AUTHORS` file and open it in the default editor:

 `git authors`

-- Print a full list of committers:

-`git authors --list`

-- List committers, excluding emails, in the default editor, reading from the `AUTHORS` file:
+- Append the list of committers, excluding emails, to the the `AUTHORS` file and open it in the default editor:

 `git authors --no-email`